fpolit/crunch/README.md

 ## Crunch

-Crunch  can  create  a  wordlist  based on criteria you specify.
-The outout from crunch can be sent to the
+Crunch is a wordlist generator where you can specify a standard character set.
-       screen, file, or to another program.

 The required parameters are:

        min-len
               The minimum length string you want crunch to start at.
 This option is required even for  parameters